nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 * `user_registration:first_name`
 * `user_registration:last_name`

-## TODO

-* Refactor `Service.InviteUser` to not require a certain schema but instead use params
-* Remove document and schema contribs, they aren't needed

 # Requirements

 The self-service Web portal expects a logo at `/nuxeo/img/user-registration-logo.png`.
 See [my-app.html](nuxeo-labs-user-registration-web/src/my-app.html) for CSS details.